DarkMattz/STRIGComputer/README.md

 This app is using a database from Dewacloud.

 Please contact me to activate the database, as it cost my free usage limit.

+Or you can change the model/database/connect.js to your own localhost to try this app.